 Keep details of your cycle somewhere safe

 Take a good photo of your cycle and receipt along with the frame number and save as a contact in your phone or keep somewhere safe at home.
 Keep important information including manufacturer and model, predominant colour(s), size and frame number along with details and receipts for any accessories.
 The frame number is usually found on the bottom bracket or seat tube.
-This video shows some examples.
+Our video shows you an example..

 Cycle marking kits can improve identification.